 Community-driven co-living could develop in several directions.
 Examples range from those targeted at the young and single, to those like the Amaryllis Centre in Bonn, Germany which houses both pensioners and young families.

 Room to live, work, play

-Live work play developments have long been predicted as the ‘next big thing’.
+Live work play (LWP) developments have long been predicted as the ‘next big thing’.
 The community trend looks set to make such mixed-use social environments a reality.

 Malls focused more on leisure than retail are already hugely successful.
 One that points the communal way forward is The Forum in Groningen, Netherlands.
 It’s a 10-storey “part library, part meeting space, part science museum and part recreational hangout ‘multi-space’, which saw 700,000 visits in its first six months: which is impressive in a city of only 250,000 people.